hybtli/Portfolio-Website/README.md

 ## Installation

-To install the project, follow these steps:

-1. Clone the repository to your local machine.
-2. Run on the localhost.

 ## Usage

-To use the website, simply navigate to the [hybtli.vercel.app].
-The website is fully responsive and can be viewed on desktop or mobile devices.
+To use the website, simply navigate to my [portfolio website](https://www.hybtli.vercel.app).

 ## Contributing